FINTLabs/fint-coding-guidelines/README.md

 1. Prefer good names rather than having to add a comment.
 2. Avoid commenting out code.
 Do not commit the commented out code into the source code repository.
 If it is not needed any more, delete it.

-While the general guideline is to avoid the use of comments, there are situations where comments can be useful:
+**While the general guideline is to avoid the use of comments, there are situations where comments can be useful:**
 1. Public APIs.
 If you are creating a library, add javadoc comments to the classes that will be used by other projects.
 2. Usage of a third party library.
 There can be situations where the use of a library is not self explanatory.
-If the code is getting complex due to code you have no control over, write a comment explaining why it is implemented this way.
+If the your source code is becoming complex due to an external dependency, write a comment explaining why it is implemented this way.

 ## 2. Testing

-We also consider the tests to provide useful documentation for how the code works.
+We consider the tests to provide useful documentation for how the code works.

 ### 2.1 Test naming